Propranolol: Effects of drugs on propranolol

+Effects of propranolol on other drugs

+Propranolol has been found to increase area-under-the-curve levels of propafenone by more than 3-fold.
+It has been found to increase lidocaine levels by 1.3-fold.
+The drug has been found to increase peak and area-under-the-curve levels of nifedipine by 1.6-fold and 1.8-fold, respectively.
+Propranolol decreases theophylline clearance by 30 to 52%.
+Propranolol inhibits the metabolism of the benzodiazepine diazepam and can increase exposure to diazepam.
+Conversely, propranolol does not affect various other benzodiazepines, including oxazepam, triazolam, lorazepam, and alprazolam.
+High-dose long-acting propranolol has been found to increase thioridazine levels by 1.6- to 4.7-fold and levels of its metabolite mesoridazine by 1.3- to 3.1-fold.
+Propranolol decreased lovastatin or pravastatin area-under-the-curve levels by 18 to 23% but did not affect fluvastatin.
+It may decrease triiodothyronine (T3) levels when taken with thyroxine (T4).
+Propranolol has been found to increase the bioavailability and effects of warfarin.

 Pharmacology

 Pharmacodynamics

 Propranolol is classified as a competitive non-cardioselective sympatholytic beta blocker that crosses the blood–brain barrier.
-It is lipid soluble and also has sodium channel blocking effects.
+It is lipid soluble and also has sodium channel-blocking effects.
 Propranolol is a non-selective β-adrenergic receptor antagonist, or beta blocker; that is, it blocks the action of epinephrine (adrenaline) and norepinephrine (noradrenaline) at both β1- and β2-adrenergic receptors.
 It has little intrinsic sympathomimetic activity, but has strong membrane stabilizing activity (only at high blood concentrations, e.g. overdose).
-Propranolol is able to cross the blood–brain barrier and exert effects in the central nervous system in addition to its peripheral activity.
+Propranolol can cross the blood–brain barrier and exert effects in the central nervous system in addition to its peripheral activity.